 – An example of this downward turn was highlighted at the Phillips Sale for 20th Century and Contemporary Art.
 To begin with the room was half filled.
 This depressing start was to be materialised with an equally depressing final hammer of – £9.8 million (£11.9 million with fees).
 They came in under their pre-sale estimate of £10.2 million.

-We shall keep you posted on BREXIT’s impact on the Art Market & You, as events unfold.
+We shall keep you posted on the impact of BREXIT on the Art Market & You, as events unfold.

 Visit the Archive for Art Market & You.